 Prochownia is a small cafe / snack restaurant situated in Żeromski Park, designed in 1932 by Polish architects Leon Danielewicz and Stanisław Zadora-Życieński.
 The park uses former military buildings in the area (also have a look at the Cytadela article, another military area in the surroundings).

-Prochownia seems to be child-friendly, dog-friendly and generally friendly towards all people coming to visit.
+Prochownia seems to be children-friendly, dog-friendly and generally friendly towards all people coming to visit.
 The lovely surroundings (walls of military fortifications and lots of green) make it a great place to rest & relax.
-In the wintertime, however, check their winter teas.